eccelerators/SimStm/README.rst

 .. code-block:: none

- signal write asignal $svar
+ signal write a_signal s_var
- signal write asignal 0b11
+ signal write a_signal 0b11

-The ``signal write`` instruction writes variable, constant, or numeric value to a signal.
+The ``signal write`` instruction writes a variable, constant, or numeric value to a signal.

 Signal Read
 ^^^^^^^^^^^

 .. code-block:: none

- signal read asignal tvar
+ signal read a_signal t_var

 The ``signal read`` instruction reads the value of a signal into a variable.